Z3TA/webide/README.txt

 `sudo chmod +x check_config_in_vm.sh`

-Note: The very last thing before shutting down and creating a new snapshot is to remove the machine id, this will make sure a new unique machine id is generated when the cloned snapshot VM is booted!
+Note: The very last thing before shutting down and creating a new snapshot is to empty the machine id, this will make sure a new unique machine id is generated when the cloned snapshot VM is booted!
 ````
-rm -f /etc/machine-id
+> /etc/machine-id
-rm /var/lib/dbus/machine-id
+> /var/lib/dbus/machine-id
 ````

 Shutdown the VM